-Japanese minister admonishes South Korea's envoy as row deepens
+Japanese minister admonishes South Korea's envoy as row escalates

 “It is Japan that violated the WTO free trade regime and ... international law by taking measures that bring serious damage to global value chain by unilaterally imposing export curbs, when diplomatic efforts to resolve the forced labour issue had not been exhausted,” Kim Hyun-chong told a briefing.

-South Korea could not ignore the ruling by its Supreme Court ordering compensation, he said.
+South Korea could not ignore its Supreme Court ruling ordering compensation, he said.

-South Korea’s Ministry of Trade repeated calls for Japan to hold serious talks by July 24 over its export controls.
+Its trade ministry repeated calls for Japan to hold serious talks by July 24 over its export controls.

-Anger over their wartime history can stir nationalistic feelings in both countries.
+Anger over wartime history can stir nationalistic feelings in both countries.

-A Seoul fire official said a 78-year-old man, surnamed Kim, drove up to the Japanese embassy in the early hours of the morning, stopped in front of the entrance and set fire to his car while he was in it.
+A Seoul fire official said a 78-year-old man, surnamed Kim, drove up to the Japanese embassy early on Friday, stopped in front of the entrance and set fire to his car while in it.

 The man died in hospital, the official said.